⬅️ The 5 Ps of Workloads 🧭 My Fourth Year at VCE ➡️

 About the photo…

-Oddly enough, everyone from the IEEE to various political forces within the United States are bent upon highlighting STEM curriculums and the state of general education within the United States.
-In these instances the highlighting is done to illustrate an education crisis or a manufactured crisis depending on the source of that assertion.
+Oddly enough, everyone from the IEEE to various political forces within the United States is bent on highlighting STEM curriculums and the state of general education within the United States.
+In these instances, the highlighting is done to illustrate an education crisis or a manufactured crisis depending on the source of that assertion.

 Focusing solely on STEM or crisis claims of these types is missing something.
 Rather, the something is a couple of somethings.